StandUpUAW Strike Support Drive

 Select the Event to see more information.

 Employer Requests will continue to list show call, dress code, and special tools requests.
-For venues with Health Surveys the link will be listed here.

 View Calls will show you everyone else on the call you have been offered.
 Personal opinion, not my favorite layout.
 The relevant information is there.
 We have inquired about sorting options.
 There is a different view for Stewards that will be covered in a different tutorial.